PaulKillian/matts-website/README.md

 ## Website for ITMZ Consulting

-A one page website for IT Consulting based is Orange County, CA. Utilizing JavScript, HTML, CSS, fullpage.js, AOS, Bootstrap4, and media queries.
+A one page website for IT Consulting based is Orange County, CA.

 https://itmz-is.com